urasoguz/gemai/ios/AppStoreMetadata.md

 **İngilizce:**
 ```
-Analyze your skin with artificial intelligence technology using gemai!
+Analyze your skin with artificial intelligence technology using DermAI!

 📸 Take a photo or select from gallery
 🤖 Instant analysis with advanced AI models